-- vessels in the heart and causing heart attack, or
+- vessels in the heart and causing a heart attack, or

 These conditions are all potentially fatal.

 Knoxville Hospital & Clinics’ Anticoagulation Program offers extensive monitoring of patients using anticoagulants.
-Patients are referred to the Anticoagulation Program by their primary care provider.
+A patient’s primary care provider refers them to the Anticoagulation Program.

 Clinic staff perform international normalized ratio (INR) testing, conduct patient assessments, and adjust anticoagulant doses as needed for each patient’s INR goal parameters.

 The INR is a laboratory measurement of how long it takes blood to form a clot.
-It is used to determine the effects of the anticoagulants on the clotting system.
+We use it to determine the effects of the anticoagulants on the clotting system.
 When the INR is too high it means that the blood is too thin.
 When it is too low, the blood is too thick.

 Regular monitoring is important with anticoagulants because:

 - There is very small difference between the lowest dose that gives a good effect and the highest dose before side effects (which may be serious) are experienced.

 - The doses used by different individuals to achieve the same effect can be highly variable.

 - Several drugs interact with the medication to either increase or decrease its effectiveness.